Why Families Choose eBridge

 If the child has attended another school or daycare center, parents should sign a Record and Information Release Form so that eBridge may obtain written assessments from the child’s previous schools for review during the admission process.
 We may request teacher recommendations when necessary.

-Parents register their child by completing Online Enrollment, submitting $1000 tuition deposit and applicable tuition within two weeks.
-The tuition deposit will be applied to the last tuition payment when a child finishes the entire program.
+Once accepted, parents may register their child by completing our Online Enrollment required by the state, signing the enrollment agreement, and submitting $1000 tuition deposit and applicable tuition within two weeks.
+The tuition deposit will be applied to the last tuition payment the parents are responsible for.
 A child is fully registered after Online Enrollment and tuition deposit is submitted.
 If a parent has to withdraw a child from the program before completion of the program, the school requests at least TWO months written notice by filling out the withdrawal form in order to refund the tuition deposit.

 Waiting List – When eBridge Montessori School has full enrollment, the applicant’s names are placed on a waiting list.
 As soon as space becomes available, we contact parents to start the admission process.